slowernews/wisdom-tldr/chapters/chapter_3_action.md

 -- Andrew Lang*
 > *"A little inaccuracy sometimes saves tons of explanation." -- H.H.
 Munro*
 > *"Be curious, not judgmental." -- Walt Whitman*
+> *"To see we must forget the name of the thing we are looking at."
+-- Claude Monet*
 -->

 > *"There are no facts, only interpretations."